dribdat/dribdat/README.md

 ## Developer guide

-Install Python, Virtualenv and Pip or Pipenv to start working with the code.
+Install Python, Virtualenv and Pip or [Poetry](https://python-poetry.org/) to start working with the code.

 You may need to install additional libraries (`libffi`) for the [misaka](http://misaka.61924.nl/) package, which depends on [CFFI](https://cffi.readthedocs.io/en/latest/installation.html#platform-specific-instructions), e.g. `sudo dnf install libffi-devel`

-Run the following commands from the repository root folder to bootstrap your environment using [Pipenv](https://pipenv.readthedocs.io/):
+Run the following commands from the repository root folder to bootstrap your environment:

 ```
-pipenv --three
-pipenv shell
+poetry shell
-pipenv install
+poetry install
 ```

 Or using plain pip: